Born and raised in Brooklyn, New York, Joe Pagano’s love of nature and the outdoors brought him to rural

 have fun.
 It’s been a wonderful life.

-Walnut Street Studio is the brainchild of two local artists, Joseph and Chris Pagano.
+Walnut Street Studio is the brainchild of two local artists, Chris and Joseph Pagano.
 The studio is located in the

 mountains of Central Pennsylvania in the scenic Lykens Valley and offers Chris’s acrylic wildlife originals painted